INTEGRATE.md Specification v0.2

 1. H1 Title

-Name the library and what's being wired up.
+Name what's being wired up.
 Be specific about the outcome.

 # Add CESP Sound Pack Support to This CLI